ChristianKniep/cargo-relay/README.md

 Motivation
 -----------
-First I wanted to play around with go and I needed a subject for this.
+First I wanted to play around with go and I needed a subject for this. :)

 The graphite-project with it's carbon-deamons is of vital interest to me and I would like to have a relay for myself (and others).

-The relay should be abel to
+The relay should be able to
  - forward messages with the ability to smooth (maybe Exponentially Weighted Moving Average) the flow of metrics
  - publish metrics with zeroMQ PUB/SUB pattern to allow other relays to subscribe to this relay
  - transform metrics and forward them to other data stores (e.g. MongoDB, InfluxDB)